 So how can you add custom content to your Facebook page’s tabs?
 There are three ways you can go:

 - Create the content yourself through the use of HTML and iFrames.
-There are lots of great tutorials out there that can guide you through the process if you have some coding experience, like this post on How to Build a Facebook Landing Page with iFrames
+There are lots of great tutorials out there that can guide you through the process of building a Facebook Landing Page with iFrames, if you have some coding experience.
+Alternatively, there are many services that can do this for you.

 - Hire a consultant or developer to create custom content for you.
 Facebook has a Preferred Marketing Partner Directory available to help you find experienced professionals for your needs.